wordsworthc/evo-python-sdk/README.md

 We rely on an open, friendly, inclusive environment.
 To help us ensure this remains possible, please familiarise yourself with our [code of conduct](./CODE_OF_CONDUCT.md).

 ## License
-Evo schemas are open source and licensed under the [Apache 2.0 license](./LICENSE.md).
+The Python SDK for Evo is open source and licensed under the [Apache 2.0 license.](./LICENSE.md).

 Copyright © 2025 Bentley Systems, Incorporated.